British Car Brands (manufacturer car companies, logos)

 Bowler Logo

-The company, which has been operating since 1985, offers racing-class SUVs.
-It manufactures them based on Range Rover and Land Rover Defender chassis.
-Its headquarters are located in Belper (UK).
+The company, founded in 1985, offers racing-class SUVs.
+It manufactures these vehicles based on the Range Rover and Land Rover Defender chassis.
+The company is headquartered in Belper, UK.

 JBA Motors